Kenneth Tobey

 Jesse Kenneth Tobey (March 23, 1917 - December 22, 2002) was an American actor active from the early 1940s into the 1990s, with over 200 credits in film, theatre, and television.
 He is best known for his role as a captain who takes charge of an Arctic military base when it is attacked by a plant-based alien in The Thing from Another World (1951), and a starring role in the 1957-1960 Desilu Productions TV series Whirlybirds.

-Early years
+Early life

 Tobey was born in 1917 in Oakland, California.
 Following his graduation from high school in 1935, he entered the University of California, Berkeley, with intentions to pursue a career in law, until he began to dabble in acting at the school's theater.
 His stage experience there led to a drama scholarship, a year-and-a-half of study at New York City's Neighborhood Playhouse, where his classmates included fellow actors Gregory Peck, Eli Wallach, and Tony Randall.

 During World War II, Tobey joined the United States Army Air Forces, serving in the Pacific as a rear gunner aboard a B-25 bomber.